eddmann/eddmann.github.io/content/posts/2016/2016-02-01-undefined-variable-checks-in-javascript/index.md

 layout: post
 title: 'Undefined Variable Checks in JavaScript'
 meta: 'Learn how to check for the existence of a variable in JavaScript without encountering a ReferenceError.'
+summary: 'This morning, I stumbled upon an issue surrounding checking for the existence of a variable in JavaScript.'
 tags: ['javascript']
 ---

-This morning, I stumbled upon an issue surrounding checking for the existence of a variable in JavaScript. <!--more-->
+This morning, I stumbled upon an issue surrounding checking for the existence of a variable in JavaScript.
 I was under the impression that I could perform this check as follows:

 ```js